News Radio KMAN

 A 19-year-old man was sentenced Thursday in Topeka to 18 months in federal prison for involuntary manslaughter in the shooting death…

-William Correia, 33, of Manhattan, was arrested while at the Riley County Police Department yesterday morning.
-Correia was arrested on…
+Daniel Nettles, 22, of St. Louis, Missouri, was arrested while at the Riley County Police Department on January 19, 2017…

 Wamego Commissioners finish the year